 Top of page

-The project will still be required to provide offset and audit reports and will be issued with ACCUs for emissions abatement achieved.
-However the Clean Energy Regulator will not purchase ACCUs from projects without a contract, instead ACCUs generated can be sold on the secondary market to other parties who may require them to meet their obligations.
+You will still be required to provide offset and audit reports for the registered project and will be issued with ACCUs for emissions abatement achieved.
+However, the Clean Energy Regulator will not purchase ACCUs from projects without a contract.
+Any ACCUs generated can be sold on the secondary market or directly to other parties.

 Top of page